chadhindsight/dealerOn/README.md

 ## Mars Rover

-This is my submission for the dealerOn candidate code challenge
+This is my submission for the dealerOn candidate code challenge.